MrKrabat/plugin.video.akibapass/README.md

 | Android | 17.x  | Yes  |
 | RaspberryPi | 17.x  | Yes  |
 | iOS | 17.x  | untested  |

-Devices running an older Kodi version will only support videos you bought.
 ***

 What this plugin currently can do: